 On the Indian note… starting in Oklahoma, and going all the way through Arizona, is nothing but Native American Tourists traps EVERYWHERE.
 It’s kind of sad really.

 I stopped somewhere in New Mexico around 11:00 pm their time.
 It was snowing.
-It was over 90 degrees a couple hours earlier in Texas, and now it was snowing in New Mexico.
-The hotel lady must have thought I was high as shit!
+It was over 90 degrees a couple of hours earlier in Texas, and now it was snowing in New Mexico.
+The hotel woman must have thought I was high as shit!
 When I got in my room and looked in the mirror my eyes were SUPER red.
 I also think I was hallucinating a little.
 Driving long distances does amazing things to the eyes/brain.
 I immediately took a hot shower and passed the fuck out.
 The sleep was amazing!
 I slept for about 8 hours, and then started again.

 After driving through Arizona (forever) I finally hit California, and the Mojave Desert.
 As soon as I crossed the Cali/Arizona border, it felt like the temperature rose 30 degrees.
 Then the song Born to be Wild came on the radio.
 After I told the border guard that I wasn’t harboring any fruits or vegetables, I started driving through The Desert.
 The Mojave is a beautiful place.
-I had already shed my high elevation driving clothes by now, and was applying sunscreen to my left arm (It already had a nice sunburn from previous Oklahoma driving).
+I had already shed my high elevation driving clothes by now, and was applying sunscreen to my left arm (It already had a nice sunburn from earlier Oklahoma driving).
 I set the cruise control at 80 mph (Cali goes back to 70 mph speed limits) and I don’t think I had to touch the break/gas pedal for over an hour.
 Very beautiful, relaxing drive.

 The drive continued to be awesome until I started coming up on Barstow California… then it just got shitty, real fast.
 All of a sudden the hot desert wind didn’t feel good.
 It felt like I just walked into a hot port-o-potty.
 I paid for my $4-a-gallon gas, and headed up towards Riverside/Loma Linda.
-And that’s where I am currently, staying with some friends/family.
+And that’s where I am now, staying with some friends/family.

 Overall, I’d say the trip was a positive experience, but one I wouldn’t like to do again anytime soon.